 Helping 60,000 post-secondary students get important work-ready skills over the next five years

-The Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, today announced that the Government of Canada will help create 60,000 student work placements over the next five years.
+The Honourable Amarjeet Sohi, Minister of Infrastructure and Communities, on behalf of the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, today announced that the Government of Canada will help create 60,000 student work placements over the next five years.

 The Government of Canada is rolling out a $73-million investment in the Student Work-Integrated Learning Program to create 10,000 paid student work placements over the next four years, facilitating stronger partnerships between employers and partnering polytechnics, universities, and colleges.
 Budget 2017 also announced $221 million in funding over five years for Mitacs, a not-for-profit organization that provides research internships with a goal of creating 10,000 work placements per year.

-Minister Hajdu made the announcement at SAP Labs Canada during an event hosted by the Information and Communications Technology Council of Canada (ICTC), one of several industry partners working with the Government of Canada.
-ICTC, a not-for-profit national centre of expertise for the digital economy and helps to foster innovative and globally competitive Canadian industries, will receive $4.5 million.
+Minister Sohi made the announcement at the Northern Alberta Institute of Technology, at an event hosted by Pinchin Ltd. and the Environmental Careers Organization of Canada (ECO Canada), one of several industry partners working with the Government of Canada.
+ECO Canada, a national organization that, for over 20 years, has studied the environmental labour market and examined ways to improve access for new graduates and individuals entering mid-career in the environmental sector, will receive $5 million.
 It is expected that more than 1,000 student work placements will be created for post-secondary students through this partnership.